The purpose of the project is summarized in General Information.

 Stage 2 A first reading of a technically complex paper should leave you with a shallow understanding and a desire to understand certain aspects in more depth.
 The best way to express this desire is to articulate your understanding and to phrase your remaining questions in this context.
 These questions tend to tell you which "tools" (mathematical techniques, implementation, measurements, etc) you will need to use to find answers.

 Write up a one-page memo in journal-paper style that (1) summarizes your current understanding of the paper, (2) states which aspects of the paper you would like to understand in depth, and (3) explains which tools (Redex and otherwise) you wish to use to model the paper’s insights so that you gain the desired insight.
 Researchers tend to think of this memo as a proposal.

-You must submit a printed draft memo by 21 February 2017 to me at the beginning of class and make an appointment to meet with me for feedback on your write-up.
-Email me your final PDFed proposal memo by 3 March 2017 at 2pm.
+You must submit a printed draft memo by 20 February 2015 to Andy Fong and make an appointment to meet with him for feedback on your write-up.
+Email me your final PDFed proposal memo by 27 February 2015 at 1pm.

 Stage 3 Just do it!
 There is nothing like working on your chosen topic.
 Experience the feeling of understanding what the author really meant; what the author could have done. – Do not hesitate to consult with me if you’re stuck!

 Stage 4 Report on your experience in a two-page "result" memo.
 The revised memo should consist of four parts: (1) the fixed-up summary from the "proposal" memo; (2) a revised and concrete set of questions that you tackled; (3) a description of the approach used to answer them; and (4) your answers (abstractly, because you have a limited amount of space).
 Do not write an essay on what you did in the past two weeks but imagine yourself writing a final report for a scientific grant that you obtained from a funding agency.